hk199722/hb-platform-user-management-fresh/README.md

     $ pre-commit install

-[pre-commit](https://pre-commit.com) is installed automatically in development environment by pip.
+[pre-commit](https://pre-commit.com) is installed automatically in development environment by Poetry.
 If you are running the Docker setup, please install it with `pip` in your host machine:

     $ pip install pre-commit